ppyne/imagick/README.md

 - ImageMagick Legacy version 6.9.12-66 (tar.gz present in the repo)
 - libwebp 1.2.4 (optional, tar.gz present in the repo)
+- libjpeg v8c (optional, tar.gz present in the repo)
+- openjpeg 2.5.0 (optional, tar.gz present in the repo)
+- zlib 1.2.12 (optional, tar.gz present in the repo)
+- libpng 1.6.37 (optional, tar.gz present in the repo)
+- FFTW 3.3.10 (optional, tar.gz present in the repo)
 - Emscripten SDK version 3.1.20
 - A Unix like environment (Mac or Linux is fine) with bash
 - Essential GNU building tools like make or pkg-config